 I’m reminded of the time my husband and I drove to Switzerland from our apartment in Tuscany.
 Obviously the goal was a weekend in the Alps but we’d actually had such a fun-filled eight-hour drive through the most fascinating landscapes that, after almost tumbling off the side of about six mountains in our rented SUV, my husband said, “Even if we don’t find this place, this will still have been one of the best trips we’ve ever taken!” and I agreed completely.

-You’ll wade across rushing rivers in waist-deep water (ankle-deep if you’re Yao Ming—and if you are, call me; I need some tree limbs cut down); you’ll climb wet ladders inside a cave in just your socks; you’ll enter a deep, dark hole in the side of a mountain because a Central American stranger told you to; and you’ll probably pee on yourself a little.
+You’ll wade across rushing rivers in waist-deep water.
+You’ll climb wet ladders inside a cave in just your socks.
+And you’ll enter a deep, dark hole in the side of a mountain because a Central American stranger told you to.

 As for the cave itself, the beauty of it, the immense size of it, and the way it sparkles like diamonds in the light of your headlamp will astound you.
 The way it sustains unique life of its own, the beliefs the Maya had of it, and just how the !@#$ the guides know where they’re going will blow you away.